Phylum Chordata – Characteristics and Classification

 3.Vertebrata (Craniata)– 54,000 species of true chordates

-The members possess the notochord during the embryonic period. chordates with head or skull, brain, and vertebral column.
+The members possess the notochord during the embryonic period. chordates with the head or skull, brain, and vertebral column.
 In adults, the notochord is replaced by a cartilaginous or bony vertebral column.
-There is an important point is- all vertebrates are chordates but all chordates are not vertebrates.
+There is an important point- all vertebrates are chordates but all chordates are not vertebrates.
 Some other characters are:

 - Heart: Vertebrates possess a ventral muscular heart with two, three, or four chambers.

-- Paired appendages that may be in the form of fins or limbs.
+- Paired appendages may be in the form of fins or limbs.